grosheth/gysmo/README.md

 | `processes`            | Number of running processes                      | `"121"`|

 ## Icon
-  ⚠️ **WARNING**: If you are using custom icons, the borders might get messed up.
-Using icons from [Nerd Fonts](https://www.nerdfonts.com/) seems to work fine.
+  ⚠️ **WARNING**: Icons is the most fragile part of gysmo.
+You technically can use text or multiple icons on one line but it's not that stable.

 ## Value